Where the spirit does not work with the hand there is no art. (Leonardo da Vinci)

 • She will call the Art Gallery of Western Australia home and join its team of 80 guru (human) guides.

 • From 28th May she’ll be leading monthly, hour-long tours, providing an informative, entertaining and sometimes humorous look at various artworks within the Gallery’s collection.
-Read more about Aggie's tours
+Read more about Aggie's tours.

 • Aggie is a truly international robot.
 She is a Nao robot, designed by French company Alderbaran running on software developed by Belgian firm QBMT, which has been expanded on by Perth-based technology experts Smartbots.